Syncfusion AI Assistant

 private string userInput = "<b>Bold</b> <script>alert('XSS')</script>";

-Validating user input as soon as it is received helps prevent harmful content, such as <script> tags, from being stored or sent to other users.
-This acts as an early safety check and helps stop harmful data before it reaches deeper parts of your application.
+Validating user input as soon as it is received helps prevent harmful content, such as <script> tags, from being stored or shared with other users.
+This early safety check helps stop malicious data before it reaches deeper parts of your application.

 Follow these practices when validating input.